 Of course, graphene’s use as a filter has potential beyond distilling stronger spirits.
 Graphene could also be immensely helpful in purifying water of toxins.
 In a study published by The Royal Society of Chemistry, researchers showed that oxidized graphene could even pull in radioactive materials such as uranium and plutonium present in water, leaving the liquid free of contaminants.
 The implications of this study are massive.
 Some of the biggest environmental hazards in history, including nuclear waste and chemical runoff, could be cleansed from water sources thanks to graphene.

 Current desalination plants use a method called reverse osmosis to filter salt out of seawater.
 Reverse osmosis uses pressure to move water through a membrane.
 In order to produce large amounts of drinkable water, the pressure involved requires enormous amounts of energy.
-A Lockheed Martin engineer claims their Perforene filters could reduce the energy requirements by a hundredfold.
+A Lockheed Martin engineer claims their Perforene filters could reduce the energy requirements a hundred times less than that of other filters.

 Given graphene’s seemingly endless list of strengths, one would expect to see it everywhere.
 Why, then, has graphene not been widely adopted?
 As with most things, it comes down to money.
 Graphene is still extremely expensive to produce in large quantities, limiting its use in any product that would demand mass production.
 Moreover, when large sheets of graphene are produced, there is increased risk of tiny fissures and other flaws appearing in the material.
 No matter how incredible a scientific discovery may be, economics will always decide success.